zoecloe88/n3rd_game/docs/GAME_MANAGERS.md

 ### Integration Complete ✅

 GameFlipModeManager and GameModeSpecificManager have been **fully integrated** into GameService.
 This integration:
-- Reduced GameService from 5,358 lines to 4,705 lines (653 lines removed via manager integration, including GameValidationManager)
 - Improved code organization and maintainability
 - Maintained full backward compatibility
 - All tests passing
+- **Current State** (January 2025): GameService is 1,449 lines with all managers fully integrated and well-structured

 ### Previously Available Managers